PerimeterX/perimeterx-node-express/README.md

 > Please note: As stated in (NodeJS's release schedule)(#https://github.com/nodejs/Release#release-schedule), NodeJS 6.x is reaching EOL.
 Thus, support for it will be dropped starting with version 5.0.0.

 ## <a name="upgrading"></a> Upgrading
+To upgrade to the latest Enforcer version, run:

+`npm install -s perimeterx-node-express`

+For more information, contact [PerimeterX Support](support@perimeterx.com).
 ## <a name="configuration"></a> Configuration

 ### <a name="requiredConfiguration"></a> Required Configuration